creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 ### Fundraising for the CCGN

-As the Global Network Strategy is intended to establish a new level of cooperation and collaboration across the movement, it is important that Network Members and Partners also participate in activities that help to raise funds for the CCGN’s activities.
+As the Global Network Strategy is intended to establish a new level of cooperation and collaboration across the movement, it is important that Individual and Institutional Members also participate in activities that help to raise funds for the CCGN’s activities.
 CC HQ and the Global Network Council will collaborate in the design and implementation of initiatives to raise funds dedicated to network activities, including, but not limited to: the Global Summit, the Global Initiatives Fund, major donor outreach, public fundraising campaigns, and grants that could be applied to provide support.
-CC HQ development and communications staff will lead these initiatives in collaboration with Network Members and Partners.
+CC HQ development and communications staff will lead these initiatives in collaboration with Individual and Institutional Members.

 ### Fundraising for CC Chapters and projects